Training-Conditional Coverage Bounds under Covariate Shift

 \subsection{Split conformal}

-The split conformal training-conditional coverage guarantee under the i.i.d. setting has been studied in~\citet{vovk2012conditional,bian2023training}.
+The training-conditional coverage guarantee for split conformal method under the i.i.d. setting has been studied in~\citet{vovk2012conditional,bian2023training}.
 The proof in this setting relies on the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality.
 The following theorem concerns training-conditional coverage guarantee under covariate shift, where the extension is made by developing a weighted version of the DKW inequality.
 Let $\Dv_n=(Z_1,\hdots,Z_n)\in (\Xc\times \Yc)^n$ denote an $n$-tuple of data points containing both the training and calibration data sets.
-Define the training conditional probability of error
+Define the training conditional probability of error as